Women Talking (soundtrack)

 Women Talking (Original Motion Picture Soundtrack) is the score album composed by Hildur Guðnadóttir for the 2022 film of the same name, directed by Sarah Polley, based on the 2018 novel of the same name by Miriam Toews.
 The film stars Rooney Mara, Claire Foy, Jessie Buckley, Judith Ivey, Ben Whishaw, and Frances McDormand, who also serves as the producer.
 Hildur described the score as one of the optimistic music, she composed for a horrific subject which is relevant in the current period, referring to sexual assault against women.
 Hildur collaborates with Skúli Sverrisson who provides guitar solos.

 The soundtrack was released by Mercury Classics' revamped label for releasing film scores and soundtracks, under the name Mercury Classics Soundtrack & Score.
 It was for a digitally released on 23 December 2022, coinciding the film's limited theatrical release, followed by a physical CD and vinyl edition release by Target Corporation later that month.
 The score cue "Speak Up," which served as the basis for the film's trailer music, was released digitally on 4 November.
 The score received critical acclaim, praising Hildur's composition.

 Background

+"Women Talking tells a story inspired by true events.
+While the story is both doomsday and a call to prayer, the music needed to be a vehicle for hope – a way forward from a situation that is unbearably dark.
+It was a very interesting process for me to go through because I inevitably had to put it in context with the big forward and backwards movements that women have been experiencing.
+Instead of allowing myself to be paralysed with anger, I felt the way forward was to lean into friendship and connection, as we experience in the film."